peterwankman/libisp/readme.txt

 	void free_data_rec(data_t *in);

 The former will free just the data structure supplied, while the latter will free a list structure recursively.
+After you are done with using libisp, clean up everything with

+	void cleanup_lisp(void);

+This will run the garbage collector, free the global environment and then free the list of primitive procedures.
+After that, everything allocated by libisp is free()d.

 There is a function which shows allocated instances of data_t that have not yet been freed.